Gustaveconomista/forecasting_PL_model/README.md

 A repository for publishing our python discipline project, where we build a forecasting model of Premier League Matches Results using Python programing language.

 ## Databases
-Our datas come from three sources:
+Our data come from three sources:
    1. For the tweets related to PL teams, we use the Twitter module of snscrape, a library for scraping into social medias;
-   2. For matches informations, we collect de datas from [FBREF](https://fbref.com/en/) site, using a common request method;
+   2. For matches informations, we collect the data from [FBREF](https://fbref.com/en/), using a common request method;
    3. And, to collect SPI and NSXG indexes, we resort to the scraping technique that makes use of the web driver to access the information present in sites built in java script language.
 The referred web site is [FiveThirtyEight](https://fivethirtyeight.com/).

 At the end of this step, we storege our dataframes in csv files and professionally into SQL server.
 ## Data Cleaning
-For data manipulation, our main librarys was `pandas` and `numpy`, where we adapted the databases for visualization and estimation purposes.
+For data manipulation, our main libraries was `pandas` and `numpy`, where we adapted the databases for visualization and estimation purposes.

 ## Data Visualization
-In this step the main librarys used were `matplotlib.pyplot` and `seaborn`.
+In this step the main libraries used were `matplotlib.pyplot` and `seaborn`.
 Below we present the respectives visualizations generated:

 ![visualization1](images/vis1.jpg)